Go Back

 Gratitude to Our Funders

 We want to express our heartfelt gratitude to our funders for their generous support.
-Your commitment to our work and recognition of the urgent need to address issues of LGBTIQ+ displacement make all the difference.
+Your commitment to our work and recognition of the urgent need to address issues of LGBTIQA+ displacement make all the difference.
 Thanks to your support, we can continue advocating for and assisting those who need it most.
-Together, we’re making a real impact in the lives of LGBTIQ+ forcibly displaced people.
+Together, we’re making a real impact in the lives of LGBTIQA+ forcibly displaced people.

 • Pride Foundation Australia